CenturyFinanceLtd/GRADUS/backend/README.md

 Notes
 - In production, let your reverse proxy (e.g., Nginx/Cloudflare) set CORS headers.
 The app enables CORS only in non-production.
-- Uploaded blog images are written to `frontend/public/assets/blog-images` and exposed at `/blog-images`.
+- Blog featured images upload to Cloudinary (see `CLOUDINARY_*` vars).
+The legacy `/blog-images` static path remains available to serve older, disk-based assets.